-- 1. By 3 months from the entry into force of this Regulation, Member States shall: - (a) make publicly available data on areas where CO2 storage sites can be permitted on their territory. - (b) oblige entities holding an authorisation as defined in Article 1, point 3, of Directive 94/22/EC of the European Parliament and of the Council71 on their territory to make publicly available all geological data relating to production sites that have been decommissioned or whose decommissioning has been notified to the competent authority. - (c) For the purposes of point (a), the data shall include at least the information requested in the Commission Notice on the Guidance to Member States for the update of the 2021-2030 National Energy and Climate Plans. - 2.
-By six months from the entry into force of this Regulation and each year thereafter, each Member State shall submit to the Commission a report describing: - (a) CO2 capture projects in progress and an estimation of the corresponding needs for injection and storage capacities; - (b) CO2 storage projects in progress on its territory, including the status of permitting under Directive 2009/31/EC, expected dates for Final Investment Decision (FID) and entry into operation; - (c) the national support measures that could be adopted to prompt projects referred to in points (a) and (b).
+- 1. By $\frac{3-6}{2}$ months from the entry into force of this Regulation, Member States shall: - (a) make publicly available data on areas where CO2/2 storage sites can be permitted on their territory publicly available; - (b) oblige entities holding an authorisation as defined in Article 1, point 3, of Directive 94/22/EC of the European Parliament and of the Council39 on their territory to make publicly available all geological data relating to production sites that have been decommissioned or whose decommissioning has been notified to the competent authority, unless the entity has applied for an exploration permit in accordance with Directive 2009/31/EC: - (c) Ffor the purposes of point (a), the data shall include at least the information requested in the Commission Notice on the Guidance to Member States for the update of the 2021-2030 National Energy and Climate Plans. - By six months from the entry into force of this Regulation and each year thereafter, each Member State shall submit to the Commission a report describing: - (a) CO2/2 capture projects in progress and an estimation of the corresponding needs for injection and storage capacities; - (b) CO2 storage projects in progress on its territory, including the status of permitting under Directive 2009/31/EC, expected dates for Final Investment Decision (FID) and entry into operation;

-Directive 94/22/EC of the European Parliament and of the Council of 30 May 1994 on the conditions for granting and using authorizations for the prospection, exploration and production of hydrocarbons (OJ L 164, 30.6.1994, p.
+39 Directive 94/22/EC of the European Parliament and of the Council of 30 May 1994 on the conditions for granting and using authorizations for the prospection, exploration and production of hydrocarbons (OJ L 164, 30.6.1994, p.
 3).